bhelfer/RustBCL/README.md

 ## HashTable

 #### TODO?
-  Test Not Passed Yet!!!
+  - Test Not Passed Yet!!!
-  Do not know why PE will stuck in functions like `rget()`.
+    - Do not know why PE will stuck in functions like `rget()` (large number of inputs, 2 PEs)

 #### Apr.
 19:
 - Done: